The Old Soldiers Day Celebration Spans The Years

 REMEMBER, HONOR and TEACH

+Nearly 4 million veterans of every American conflict from the Revolutionary War to Afghanistan are buried in national cemeteries around the country—and many of them go unremembered.
+Wreaths Across America is hoping to alleviate that void, at least a little.
 Twenty years ago, the Worcester Wreath Co. of Harrington, Maine, began a tradition of placing wreaths on the headstones of our nation's fallen heroes at Arlington National Cemetery during the holidays.
 Since then, the firm has donated some 90,000 wreaths to Arlington, and in those 20 years the event has grown and spread.

+This year, more than 700 locations in addition to Arlington are participating.
 The mission of Wreaths Across America is to "remember, honor, and teach."
 What better time than the holidays to remember and say thanks for these many sacrifices.

 Georgia has two National Cemeteries that are on the national register, Georgia National Cemetery in Canton, GA and Marietta National Cemetery in Marietta, GA.